If you’re looking for an easy but highly rewarding hike, you need to visit Cascade 500 Pieds in Mauritius (also known as Cascade des Galets)!

 You’ll also find a sign with a map of the national park.
 Follow the trail opposite the sign and then turn right after a few meters.
 The trail won’t be too obvious if you’re hiking on a rainy day but you basically need to walk in between a narrow path surrounded by tall pine trees until you reach an intersection.

-Related post: How to visit the Tamarind Falls?
+Related post: How to visit Tamarind Falls?

 On the right is the top section of Alexandra Falls and the path on the left is the one that leads to Cascade 500 Pieds.

-The trail is well beaten and flat for the most part with some river crossing and incredible views over the lush valley.
+The trail is well-beaten and flat for the most part with some river crossing and incredible views over the lush valley.

 In less than one minute, you’ll reach a small stream and a few minutes later you’ll have to cross three rivers (the third one can be seen in the photo below).